nixworks/public/news/2005/10/3/README.md

 ##### ECOWAS
 ### [ West African leaders call for the strengthening of United Nations peacekeeping force to ensure efforts to end the three year civil war in Cote d'Ivoire pay off.
 A total 6,640 peacekeepers are currently serving in the UN force, which is under Senegalese command, monitoring the buffer zone between the north and south with the help of 4,000 French troops. ](/news/2005/10/3/west-african-leaders-call-for-the-strengthening-of-united-nations-peacekeeping-force-to-ensure-efforts-to-end-the-three-year-civil-war-in-c.md)
-_Context: ECOWAS, French, Ivorian Civil War, Senegal, United Nations, buffer zone, peacekeeping_
+_Context: ECOWAS, France, Ivorian Civil War, Senegal, United Nations, buffer zone, peacekeeping_

 ## [Previous Day...](/news/2005/10/2/index.md)